-The performance fee shall be calculated and accrued as of each valuation day and shall crystallise on the last day of the performance period.
+The performance fee shall be calculated and accrued as of each valuation day.
 The performance fee is payable by the Fund to the Manager within ten days after it becomes due.
-Performance fees accrued during the financial year ended 31 December 2022 were $\in 169$ (31 December 2021: $\in 5,278,525$) with $\in 169$ (31 December 2021: $\in 5,263,092$) being accrued at the financial year end.
+Performance fees accrued during the financial period from 21 January 2022 to 31 December 2022 were €nil with €nil being accrued at the financial period end.